 7.2.
 Provide a revised or additional quotation of any additional works/costs undertaken as agreed by the customer.

 7.3.
-Include your VAT number and all prices are inclusive of VAT (if VAT is applicable).
+Include your VAT number, with all prices inclusive of VAT (if VAT is applicable).

 7.4.
 Full payment shall not be taken from the Customer until the Trusted trader has completed the work.